Click on the image above to download a pdf

 ECHA

 The European Chemicals Agency were asked to study this type of plastic in December 2017.
 They made a Call for Evidence, and they advised the BPA on 30th October 2018 that they were not convinced that it creates microplastics.
-There is no report from ECHA because the Commission terminated the study when it became apparent that ECHA were not going to agree with them about microplastics.
-There is no evidence that microplastics from this type of plastic have ever been found in the environment.
+There is no report from ECHA because the EU Commission terminated the study when it became apparent that ECHA were not going to agree with them.

 ANSI